A car or truck engine light can come on for many reasons, from a loose gas cap to a more serious engine problem.

 An app is used that will have many options including clearing fault codes.

-There is also many budget stand alone scan tools that will quickly scan and clear engine codes.
+There are also many budget stand alone scan tools that will quickly scan and clear engine codes.

 The light will likely come back in most cases if the problem is not fixed.

-For those on a budget a low-cost Bluetooth scan tool can be a good option since they can also show the problem a vehicle is having.
+For those on a budget, a low-cost Bluetooth scan tool can be a good option since it can also show the problem a vehicle is having.

 Do you have a good method for resetting a check engine light?
 Let us know in the comments below.